Azure/Azure-Sentinel/Solutions/1Password/README.md

 The ```HelperFunctions.psm1``` module is used to simplify the FunctionApp code and handles security related tasks like:

-- Query the 1Password API endpoint
+- Query the 1Password Events API endpoint
 - Send the data to the Data Collection Rule endpoint
 - Set and retrieve the cursor and timestamp to a storage account